dlnkgpt/dlnkgpt/README.md

 # dLNk GPT - Complete Implementation

-**⚠️ DISCLAIMER: This project is for educational and research purposes only.
-Creating or deploying uncensored AI systems may be illegal and unethical.
-Use at your own risk.**

 ## Overview

 dLNk GPT is a complete implementation of an uncensored AI chat service based on GPT-J-6B.
 This repository contains all the necessary code, scripts, and configurations to: